Individualization in Language Education Conference 2025

 Forum 2: Successful Formats of Individualization and Their Transferability – A Cross-Institutional Perspective

-Speakers: Prof. Dr. Tanja Tajmel, (Concordia University, Montréal), Prof. Dr. Sarah Désirée Lange (Technische Universität Chemnitz), TBA
+Speakers: Prof. Dr. Tanja Tajmel, (Concordia University, Montréal), Prof. Dr. Sarah Désirée Lange (Technische Universität Chemnitz), Prof. Dr. Anna Krulatz (Norwegian University of Science and Technology, Trondheim), Prof. Dr. Daphne Greenberg (Georgia State University, Atlanta)

 Moderation: Hendrik Stammermann, (Hamburg State Institute for Teacher Training and School Development)